Published on 23rd January 2023

 Hospital-grade breast pumps

 A hospital-grade breast pump is designed for frequent and heavy-duty use, and is often used in hospitals and lactation centers.
-The Elvie Stride’s motors have the same level of power and suction as pumps used in hospitals, and the Stride is optimal for women looking to establish or maintain a breast milk supply via exclusive pumping.
+Elvie Stride’s motors have the same level of power and suction as pumps used in hospitals, and the Stride is optimal for women looking to establish or maintain a breast milk supply via exclusive pumping.
 These pumps are also a good option for people with milk supply issues.

 Plus, if you find that you want to double up your pumping game down the line, Elvie Stride Single can easily be turned into Elvie Stride Double with the purchase of additional Elvie Stride Accessories.